Be captivated by Hilton Head rentals

 Whoever said the soft sands, sloshing tides, and palmetto groves of Hilton Head were only for humans?
 A great many Hilton Head rental homes are ready to welcome the pup, too.
 You might need to fork out a little extra, and be wary of canine restrictions on the local beaches.
-But then it's just a question of deciding who gets the master bedroom – will it be you or Fido?
+But then it’s just a question of deciding who gets the primary bedroom – will it be you or Fido?

 Hilton Head rentals and golf in one

 Get ready for it – there’s a whopping 40 golf clubs and a mega one million rounds completed each year on Hilton Head.
 That puts it up there with Augusta and Palm Beach as one of the country’s most accomplished pitch and put destinations.
 If that’s the reason you’re coming, it might be a good idea to zero in on the villas and condos that are attached to one of the courses.
 They often come with access to the first tee, along with a golf cart, and views of the nearby fairways.